 - Elsevier Journal Finder - Insert your title, abstract, and field(s) of research and the system suggests journal titles suitable for your topic; information provided includes impact factor, open access status, editorial times, acceptance rates, and production times.
 Limited to journals published by Elsevier

-- List of Journals Indexed for MEDLINE (U.S. National Library of Medlcine) - Inclusion in MEDLINE can be used as an indicator of journal quality (Note: Journals may be included in PubMed but not indexed in MEDLINE)
+- List of Journals Currently Indexed for MEDLINE (U.S. National Library of Medicine) - This list is generated from the NLM Catalog.
+Inclusion in MEDLINE can be used as an indicator of journal quality (Note: Journals may be included in PubMed but not indexed in MEDLINE).

 - Open access journals - Consult this list to select an open access journal

 - SHERPA: Publisher Copyright Policies & Self-Archiving (University of Nottingham)

 - Ulrichsweb - Search or browse for publications in all disciplines